slattekr/website/content/authors/admin/_index.md

 email: ""

 ---
-I'm Mary, currently a PhD student in theoretical machine learning supervised by [Professor Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan).
+I'm Katherine, and I am a first year PhD student at CU Boulder who is broadly interested in theoretical quantum information science.

-I enjoy learning about and working in a wide range of Applied Maths areas, from early-universe cosmology to machine learning and ML4Physics.
-I'm excited to develop techniques for understanding how neural network properties emerge through complex interactions of operations, and the role that structure in data plays in such theories.
+In the past, I've worked on a wide variety of research projects, spanning fields such as, quantum optics, condensed matter physics, quantum metrology, and machine learning.
+I'm eager to continue my work in these fields during my PhD.

-I am always happy to discuss cool maths and related topics, please reach out if you're interested!
+I am eager to talk about many different topics, so don't hesitate to reach out!
 {style="text-align: justify;"}